kogakure/website-hugo-stefanimhoff.de/app/_drafts/gulp.markdown

 {% endhighlight %}
 {% endfigure %}

-This task will look into the `manifest.json` file and replace every path to one of the assets in every HTML, CSS, JavaScript, Text etc.
+This task will look into the `manifest.json` file and replace every path to one of the assets in every HTML, CSS, JavaScript, and Text etc.

 Our production build is finished!
 Only one thing is missing to complete this series of tutorials about Gulp: Deploying the Website to my server.